How to Open a Dispensary in Oregon

 Costs Associated with Insurance

-The costs of insurance for a dispensary can vary based on several factors, including location, size, coverage limits, claims history, and security measures.
 Obtaining quotes from multiple insurance providers is recommended, considering their expertise in the cannabis industry.
-Some state-specific programs may offer insurance resources and guidance, such as the Oregon Liquor Control Commission (OLCC) in Oregon.
+Some state-specific programs may offer insurance resources and guidance, such as the OLCC.

 Costs of Opening and Running a Dispensary

-Startup costs for a dispensary can range from $250,000 to $750,000 or more.
-These costs include property lease or purchase, renovations or build-out, security system installation, inventory, equipment, marketing, staffing, and professional services such as legal and accounting.
+Opening a dispensary in Oregon can cost between $350,000 and $2 million.
+Expenses include property lease or purchase, renovations or build-out, security system installation, inventory, equipment, marketing, staffing, and professional services such as legal and accounting.
 The actual costs will depend on factors like location, size, and level of desired sophistication.
+Here are some estimated costs to keep in mind:

 Ongoing Costs